ocaml-multicore/lwt_eio/README.md

 - Never call Eio code directly from Lwt code.
 Wrap it with `Lwt_eio.run_eio`.
   Simply wrapping the result of an Eio call with `Lwt.return` is NOT safe.

+- Almost all uses of Lwt promises (`Lwt.t`) should disappear (do not blindly replace Lwt promises with Eio promises).

 - You don't have to do the conversion in any particular order.